bra1nDump/ai-task-vscode/documents/backlog.md

 - Changing markdown files doesn't currently work, it opens the preview for the file, but then switches the preview to show the file we are trying to edit.
 Preview always shows the current md file on the left ...
   - It is also unable to actually apply change to the file for some reason - investigate
 - [first issue] @+run causes the run to happen even if the space is not right after the run command
+- still appears to be an issue when too many files are available for selection.
+Extension hangs on Join Discrod.
+Repro in show me plugin repo [bra1nDump.ai-task]Too many files matched: 239
+  - Be smarter about this + show an error to end user suggesting a solution

 # Unsorted